ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Information about the Prompts for individual Figures

-In \cref{tab:prompt_info}, we show the text-prompts which were used for the generation of the images provided in the paper.
-If not stated otherwise, all generated images were sampled with 50 DDIM-steps and a classifier-free-guidance scale of 9.5.
+\cref{tab:prompt_info} shows the text-prompts which were used to generate the images provided in the main article and the supplementary material, and are not stated in the respective figures.
+If not stated differently, all generated images were sampled with 50 DDIM-steps and with a classifier-free-guidance scale of 9.5.